Exams are right around the corner, but don’t panic, there’s still time to prepare, revise and map out your plan of attack.

 There are lots of things you can do to ensure success in your exams.

-Here, we take you through eight things you can do to get prepared.
+Here, we take you through seven things you can do to get prepared.

 1. Lock down your exam details